Analogue Gravity Models From Conformal Rescaling: Introduction

 \section{Introduction}

 Some condensed matter systems act as `analogues' for gravity so that small perturbations around their background fulfill an equation of motion formally identical to that of fields in a curved space-time.
-In such a case, the effective metric that quantifies the curved space-time is a function of the properties of the condensed matter systems.
+The effective metric that quantifies the curved space-time is then a function of the properties of the condensed matter system.

 There are various examples for such analogies.
-For illustrative purposes we will deal here with the one that employs a non-viscous, barotropic fluid.
-The effective metric is then a function of the pressure ($p_0$), the density ($\rho_0$), and the velocity field ($\vec v$) of the fluid -- though we note that the technique proposed here does not depend on the specific form of the metric and is more generally applicable.
+For illustrative purposes we will deal here with the one that employs a non-viscous, irrotational, and barotropic fluid.
+The effective metric is then a function of the pressure ($p_0$), the density ($\rho_0$), and the velocity field ($\vec v_0$) of the fluid -- though we note that the technique proposed here does not depend on the specific form of the metric and is more generally applicable.
 Here and throughout this paper the index $0$ refers to the background field.

 That gravity and condensed matter physics are linked in this fashion has been known since the mid 1980s~\cite{Unruh:1980cg, Barcelo:2005fc}, but only in the last decade has the field begun to attract attention.
 One of the reasons is that new connections between gravity and condensed matter systems have also been found in different approaches, such as the AdS/CFT correspondence~\cite{Maldacena:1997re,Witten:1998qj,Gubser:2002tv} and entropic gravity~\cite{Jacobson:1995ab,Padmanabhan:2009vy,Verlinde:2010hp,Verlinde:2016toy}.
-Another reason is that the possibility to experimentally explore these systems has recently become reality~\cite{Weinfurtner:2010nu,ex1,Steinhauer:2015saa}.
+The connection between analog gravity and the AdS/{\sc CFT} duality was studied in \cite{Bilic:2014dda,Das:2010mk,holo,holo2,Chen:2012uc,Hossenfelder:2014gwa,Hossenfelder:2015pza}.
+Another reason is that the possibility to experimentally explore these systems has recently become reality~\cite{Fedichev:2003id,Weinfurtner:2010nu,ex1,Steinhauer:2015saa,Euve:2015vml,Peloquin:2015rnl}.

 This is an exciting research area because it allows to probe quantum field theory in curved space-time, which is not currently possible in the actual curved space-time.
 Beyond that, it allows to explore how the underlying, more fundamental, theory makes itself noticeable.
 For condensed matter systems the underlying theory is known.
 For gravity it is not.
 So, from the correspondence between the two systems, we might learn in which situations we can probe the underlying theory.